camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/10-multi-tenancy.html.md

 ### A Tenant Marker Per Process Instance

 The least isolated approach is to add tenant-specific markers in form of a process variable to running processes.
 This marker identifies the tenant in which context the process instance is running.
 In order to access only data for a specific tenant, many process engine queries allow to filter by process variables.
-A calling application must make sure to filter accordingly by the correct tenant.
+A calling application must make sure to filter according to the correct tenant.

 #### Data isolation